mdevilliers/SignalR.RabbitMq/README.md

 RabbitMQ
 --------

+For the messagebus to work you need to install a custom exchange type via the plugin - rabbitmq-stamp.

-If installing from the Nuget package install the complied version of the rabbitmq-stamp plugin for RabbitMQ from the rabbitmq-plugin folder.
+A complied version is available in the rabbitmq-plugin folder.

-To install follow the instructions at https://github.com/mdevilliers/rabbitmq-stamp
+To install the plugin please follow the instructions at http://www.rabbitmq.com/plugins.html.

+The source of the plugin is available from https://github.com/mdevilliers/rabbitmq-stamp.

-If building from source details are available from https://github.com/mdevilliers/rabbitmq-stamp
+If you want to build the plugin from source details are available from https://github.com/mdevilliers/rabbitmq-stamp

 #Usage